In God we trust, all others must bring data.

 - The link between the program scope and content and KPIs that impact the overall business performance

 Recognition efforts often seek to improve in areas like morale, loyalty, and engagement, which can be difficult to track.
 It’s so easy to make a mistake in the evaluation here.
-What can we measure to get reliable and actionable insights on the performance of our rewards and recognition program?
+What can we measure to get reliable and actionable insights on the performance of our employee rewards program?

 Concentrating on the following list of KPIs can help you paint a clear picture of program success: